 Our Ewes never got their 2nd dose of selenium and they started having their lambs on Sunday morning.
 This morning we had a set of triplets born.
 They each got a shot of selenium and the Ewe got a shot of selenium – 4 doses instead of just 1 for the ewe.
 And the Ewe cleaned within an hour of getting her selenium dose.
 Retained placenta is a symptom of selenium deficiency.
 The resistance costs us money and makes more work, too.

-The Resistance means that you never get your work finished.
+Resistance means that you never get your work finished.
 If you never actually finish your work, you never get to rest.
 You are always tired.
 You are always frustrated.
 Even when you experience homestead abundance, you are too tired to actually see it.
-Triplet lambs aren’t “Hallellujah!” they are just 3 extra shots of selenium and more hay to feed.
+Triplet lambs aren’t “Hallelujah!” they are just 3 extra shots of selenium and more hay to feed.
 The Resistance robs you of your homestead abundance.

 So how can I overcome the Resistance on my homestead?
 I knew you’d want to know.
 First, I’d recommend reading, The War of Art.
 Steven Pressfield does a great job at identifying the Resistance and giving you some important tools to help overcome it, in every area of your life.
-You can read it in a couple hours, and it will change your mindset about The Resistance.
+You can read it in a couple of hours, and it will change your mindset about The Resistance.

 3 Tips to overcome Resistance on your homestead